 Fall Foilage in New York’s Hudson Valley

-Millbrook, by the way, was founded by John Dyson, the former New York State commissioner of commerce, who hired Milton Glaser in the 1970s to design the I Love New York logo for a tourism campaign, which has become world-famous and copied by other cities, states and countries around the world.
+Millbrook, by the way, was founded by John Dyson, the former New York State commissioner of commerce, who hired Milton Glaser in the 1970s to design the I Love New York logo for a tourism campaign.
+The I Love NY logo has become world-famous and copied by other cities, states and countries around the world.